GO toll system

 Also possible: Use the Toll Collect OBU or an EETS on-board unit.

-How much is the toll?
+How is the toll calculated?

 Rate-relevant characteristics